Lexus89/SharpPack/Rubeus/README.md

 This allows you to harvest usable TGTs from a system without opening up a read handle to LSASS, though elevated rights are needed to extract the tickets.

+Further, you can pass the /registry flag to save the tickets into the registry for later extraction, such as `/registry:SOFTWARE\HARVEST`.
+You can remove the registry save data by `Get-Item HKLM:\SOFTWARE\HARVEST\ | Remove-Item -Recurse -Force`.

     c:\Rubeus>Rubeus.exe harvest /interval:30

        ______        _